-AP Pre-Calculus Gr 10-12 1 vear 1 credit The purpose of this course is to learn about Pre-calculus concepts in preparation for the rigor of AP Calculus.
+The purpose of this course is to learn about Precalculus concepts in preparation for the rigor of AP Precalculus or AP Calculus.
 Students will strengthen their ability to graph and analyze several different types of functions, as well as learn to work in different coordinate planes.
 The course will emphasize the analysis of algebraic and trigonometric functions with attention given to graphing.